The Raven in the Foregate: Plot summary

 In the mild December 1141 Abbot Radulfus heads to Westminster for a second legatine council in one year.
 Henry, Bishop of Winchester calls all the bishops and major clerics back to reinstate allegiance to the crowned King.
 King Stephen is free, released by the contender Empress Maud in trade for her main supporter, her half-brother Robert of Gloucester.
 Abbott Radulfus returns on 10 December with a new priest for the Holy Cross parish in the Foregate.
 Father Ailnoth, lately clerk to Bishop Henry, comes with a housekeeper, and her unskilled nephew Benet, seeking work near her.
 Benet does heavy garden work needed before the first frost for Cadfael.

-In just eight days Father Ailnoth alienates or directly offends almost everyone in the Holy Cross parish.
+In just eight days, Father Ailnoth alienates or directly offends almost everyone in the Holy Cross parish.
 He refuses confession, absolution, and then communion to Eluned, a local girl who kills herself in despair at the rejection.
 He hits the children with his staff, especially when he is teaching them to read.
-He refused to baptise an infant born too sick to live above an hour, then refused the infant burial in blessed ground because it was not baptised.
+He refused to baptise an infant born too sick to live more than an hour, then refused the infant burial in blessed ground because it was not baptised.
 In the market, he accuses the local baker of short-weighting his loaves of bread.
 On the land, he pays no heed to property lines until he oversteps and is challenged.
 The provost of the foregate meets with Abbot Radulfus to relay the complaints.
 The Abbot talks with Ailnoth, who does not understand the change in his role, from bishop's clerk to the cure of souls, nor accept advice.
 His treatment of the infant and the young woman rankles all, not just their own families.

-On Christmas Eve, Brother Cadfael sees Ralph Giffard walking away from town, then he sees Father Ailnoth walking out, staff in hand, sleeves billowing, too distracted to offer a greeting.
+On Christmas Eve, Brother Cadfael sees Ralph Giffard, a local noble and loyal to Empress Maud, walking away from town, then he sees Father Ailnoth walking out, staff in hand, sleeves billowing, too distracted to offer a greeting.
 Both Benet and Sanan Bernière appear for the Christmas Eve services (matins) at the Abbey, while her stepfather Giffard attends at Saint Chad.
 Benet and Sanan slip out separately to Cadfael's workshop for an uninterrupted chat, the start of their romance.